ms0g/bfcom/README.md

 # bfcom

-A tiny Brainfuck interpreter packed into a single MS-DOS `.COM` file.
+A tiny Brainfuck interpreter (only 386 bytes) packed into a single MS-DOS `.COM` file.
 You can download the `.COM` executable from [itch.io](https://ms0g.itch.io/bfcom).

 ![bfcom](IMG/bfcom.gif)